Welcome to my MSR POCKET ROCKET DELUXE REVIEW!

 Quick Answer: 83 g (2.9 oz)

-The MSR Pocket Rocket 2 backpacking stoves, by comparison, weighs just 10 grams less (73 g).
+The MSR Pocket Rocket 2 backpacking stove, by comparison, weighs just 10 grams less (73 g).
 For 10 more grams, you get a significant number of important features.

 That is not to say that the MSR Pocket Rocket 2 doesn’t have its place to shine.
 For more information on the Pocket Rocket 2 be sure to check out my in-depth and equally entertaining MSR Pocket Rocket 2 review.

-For ultralight hikers looking for an awesome cooking system, search no further.
+For ultralight hikers looking for an awesome cooking system, search no further than the Pocketrocket Deluxe.
 Now, you thru-hikers have even less reason to go with a no-cook setup (which I never understood, having been an AT thru-hiker myself).

 Of course, for the Pocket Rocket Deluxe to compliment your ultralight setup, you will also need some ultralight cook wear.
 There are plenty of options out there, but I recommend going with the MSR Alpine Stowaway Pot.